Paul has 29 and Clippers down Blazers 111-102 - KTVZ

 AP Sports Writer

 Kawhi Leonard added 24 for the Clippers as they fight for home-court advantage in the playoffs.
-Los Angeles was sitting at fifth in the Western Conference standings just behind of the Phoenix Suns.
+Los Angeles was sitting at fifth in the Western Conference standings just a half-game behind of the Phoenix Suns.
+The Clippers have won five of their last six games.

+“We expect to win.
+We come in and we expect to win, that’s really the key,” George said.
+“We expect to play well, we know what we need to do and we know what it looks like when we’re at our peak.
+We’re dialed in, we’re getting on guys if we’re blowing coverage, if we’re not where we need to be.
+I think we’re holding each other accountable.”

 Jusuf Nurkic finished with 23 points and 11 rebounds for the Blazers, who were in 13th in the West, well outside of playoff contention.
 Damian Lillard had 21 points and nine assists.